 It’s never OK if your puppy feels comfortable biting you.
 It may seem cute or playful when they’re young, but it’s far less endearing when they grow up.

 Nibbling behavior can be frustrating.
 Don’t yell at your dog or strike it if you feel frustrated.
-Instead, you may want to put your puppy in her crate until she calms down.
+Instead, you may want to give your puppy a short time-out and put her in her crate until she calms down.
 She might need a nap.

 You must also treat bad bites seriously — if your puppy accidentally breaks the skin, the wound can quickly become infected.